tobiassu/odfjell-terminals-dashboard/README.md

 - Occupancy rate declined significantly from Q2 2024, driven
   by softer demand in the US and Asian markets, while the Noord Natie (Antwerp) terminal maintained stable performance
-- Regional EBITDA reflects 100% ownership basis; reported Odfjell Terminals EBITDA reflects Odfjell's equity share across jointly owned terminals
+- Regional EBITDA reflects Odfjell's equity share per terminal.
+  The total reported figure is lower as it also captures corporate ¨ costs and non-recurring items not allocated to individual regions.
 - TCE has declined from peak levels in early 2024 but remains at historically strong levels